Mobile impurity coupled to correlated lattice bosons

 \section{Crossing the superfluid–Mott insulator transition at fixed impurity–bath coupling}

-We now take a complementary viewpoint to the interaction-driven paths discussed above: instead of fixing the bath interaction $U_{\mathrm{b}}/t$ and varying impurity-bath coupling $U_{\mathrm{ib}}/t$, we perform ``vertical cuts'' in the $(U_{\mathrm{b}}/t,U_{\mathrm{ib}}/t)$ plane by scanning the bath interaction $U_{\mathrm{b}}/t$ while keeping the impurity--bath coupling $U_{\mathrm{ib}}/t$ fixed.
-This strategy directly reveals how impurity properties evolve as the \emph{bath medium} crosses the superfluid--Mott insulator transition, and allows us to isolate the role of bath compressibility from that of the impurity-bath coupling strength itself.
+We now take a complementary viewpoint to the interaction-driven paths discussed above: instead of fixing the bath interaction $U_{\mathrm{b}}/t$ and varying impurity--bath coupling $U_{\mathrm{ib}}/t$, we perform ``vertical cuts'' in the $(U_{\mathrm{b}}/t,U_{\mathrm{ib}}/t)$ plane by scanning the bath interaction $U_{\mathrm{b}}/t$ while keeping the impurity--bath coupling $U_{\mathrm{ib}}/t$ fixed.
+This strategy directly reveals how impurity properties evolve as the \emph{bath medium} crosses the superfluid--Mott-insulator transition, and allows us to isolate the role of bath compressibility from that of the impurity--bath coupling strength itself.

-We begin with the representative intermediate attractive impurity-bath coupling $U_{\mathrm{ib}}/t=-8.0$, which in a superfluid bath lies close to the self-trapping threshold identified in the phase diagram of our companion Letter~\cite{chaoletter}.
-This choice provides an ideal starting point to trace how the impurity’s coherence, mobility, and dressing cloud collapse as the bath loses compressibility: as $U_{\mathrm{b}}/t_{\mathrm{b}}$ is increased from the deep-superfluid regime ($U_{\mathrm{b}}/t=8.0$–16.0), through the critical region ($U_{\mathrm{b}}/t\simeq16.7$), and into the Mott-insulating regime ($U_{\mathrm{b}}/t=17.0$–24.0), the impurity evolves from a well-defined light polaron in the SF to a nearly free defect in the MI.
+We begin with the representative intermediate attractive impurity--bath coupling $U_{\mathrm{ib}}/t=-8.0$, which in a superfluid bath lies close to the self-trapping threshold between the light polaron region and heavy polaron region identified in the phase diagram of our companion Letter~\cite{chaoletter}.
+This choice provides an ideal starting point to trace how the impurity’s coherence, mobility, and dressing cloud collapse as the bath loses compressibility: as $U_{\mathrm{b}}/t$ is increased from the deep-superfluid regime ($U_{\mathrm{b}}/t=8.0$–16.0), through the critical region ($U_{\mathrm{b}}/t\simeq16.7$), and into the Mott-insulating regime ($U_{\mathrm{b}}/t=17.0$–24.0), the impurity evolves from a well-defined light polaron in the SF to a nearly free defect in the MI.